 In 2015 the EDIE Utility was formed to enable a common service or utility of patient hospital event information from across the state with a shared funding model and stakeholder led governance.
 Based on the success of the EDIE Utility and EDIE governance model, in 2017 the Oregon Health Authority (OHA), in collaboration with the Oregon Health Leadership Council (OHLC), and with support and input of stakeholders, explored the creation of a HIT public/private governance model to accelerate and advance HIT across the state.
 A HIT public/private governance model is meant to leverage and build on the success of collaborative efforts to date, and in particular the EDIE governance model.
 Through this collective work, the “HIT Commons” model is designed to coordinate, standardize, govern and support statewide HIT efforts.

-The HIT Commons Governance is responsible to carry out the responsibilities of governing the initiatives which are included under its purview.
-Those initiatives will be continuing the governance of the EDIE Utility and the Oregon PDMP Integration.
+HIT Commons Governance is responsible to carry out the responsibilities of governing the core programs and initiatives which are included under its purview.
 Decisions related to these statewide initiatives may be binding with respect to Sponsoring Organizations, project participants, stakeholders and others.